klange/bim/README.md

 ## Additional Bim Functionality

-You can use Bim to display files in your terminal with syntax higlighting with `bim -c` (no line numbers) and `bim -C` (with line numbers).
+You can use Bim to display files in your terminal with syntax highlighting with `bim -c` (no line numbers) and `bim -C` (with line numbers).

 ![screenshot](docs/screenshot_cat.png)